eclipse-ibeji/freyja/docs/tutorials/custom-adapters.md

 ### Mapping Adapters

 - [In-Memory Mock Mapping Adapter](../../adapters/mapping/in_memory_mock_mapping_adapter/README.md): Emulates a mapping service entirely within the memory of the Freyja application.
 - [Mock Mapping Service Adapter](../../adapters/mapping/mock_mapping_service_adapter/README.md): Communicates with the [Mock Mapping Service](../../mocks/mock_mapping_service/README.md), which is an executable that mocks a Mapping Service.
-The behavior is very similar to the in-memory mock, but the application is interactive and allows users to add or remove mappings by pressing enter to advance through configurable states.
+The behavior is very similar to the in-memory mock, but the application is interactive and allows users to add or remove mappings by pressing <kbd>Enter</kbd> to advance through configurable states.
-- [gRPC Mapping Adapter](../../adapters/mapping/grpc_mapping_adapter/README.md): Communicates with a mapping service that implements the [`MappingService` protobuf service](../../interfaces/mapping_service/v1/mapping_service.proto).
+- [gRPC Mapping Adapter](../../adapters/mapping/grpc_mapping_adapter/README.md): Communicates with a mapping service that implements the [Mapping Service API](../../interfaces/mapping_service/v1/mapping_service.proto).
 This is a "standard adapter" that is suitable for use in production scenarios.

 ### Cloud Adapters

 - [In-Memory Mock Cloud Adapter](../../adapters/cloud/in_memory_mock_cloud_adapter/README.md): Emulates a Cloud Connector entirely within the memory of the Freyja application.
-When data is emitted to this adapter it will be printed to the console window.
+Data emitted to this adapter will be printed to the console window.
-- [gRPC Cloud Adapter](../../adapters/cloud/grpc_cloud_adapter/README.md): Communicates with a cloud connector that implements the [`CloudConnector` protobuf service](../../interfaces/cloud_connector/v1/cloud_connector.proto).
+- [gRPC Cloud Adapter](../../adapters/cloud/grpc_cloud_adapter/README.md): Communicates with a cloud connector that implements the [Cloud Connector API](../../interfaces/cloud_connector/v1/cloud_connector.proto).
 This is a "standard adapter" that is suitable for use in production scenarios.

 ### Data Adapters

 - [In-Memory Mock Data Adapter](../../adapters/data/in_memory_mock_data_adapter/README.md): Interfaces with the In-Memory Mock Digital Twin Adapter and intended for use with it.
 - [Sample gRPC Data Adapter](../../adapters/data/sample_grpc_data_adapter/README.md): Interfaces with providers that communicate via gRPC.
-Integrated with specific Ibeji samples.
+Integrated with specific Ibeji samples and the Mock Digital Twin.
 - [MQTT Data Adapter](../../adapters/data/mqtt_data_adapter/README.md): Interfaces with providers that communicate via MQTT.
 - [Managed Subscribe Data Adapter](../../adapters/data/managed_subscribe_data_adapter/README.md): Interfaces with providers that leverage the managed subscribe feature of Ibeji.
 This adapter typically requires the MQTT Data Adapter.